-1. sensor - detect sound in an intruder detection system

-2. input text into a computer - particular benefit to a disabled person who cannot use a keyboard
+- 1. sensor detect sound in an intruder detection system - 2. input text into a computer particular benefit to a disabled person who cannot

 3. doing voiceovers on presentation slides

 Microphones convert sound into electric currents of varying amplitude.
 The electric current can be converted into digital data and then stored in a computer memory.